coolrab/memory-game/README.md

 - by suggesting new features
 - by writing or editing documentation
 - by writing specifications
-- by writing code ( fix or add js files, add comments, modifiyng styles)
+- by writing code ( fix or add js files, add comments, modifying styles)

-### NOTES for Udacity Students

-If you are one of Udacity students:
-- Feel free to copy this project and use it, _BUT_ remember that the main **GOAL** is to learn how you can do projects by yourself.
-- This is not the only or even best one, there are many ways to achieve the same result by different piece of codes.
-- Try to understand and you can find a better way for sure.

-For specific, detailed instructions, look at the project instructions in the [Udacity Classroom](https://classroom.udacity.com/me).
+## Acknowledgment

+- Udacity community & mentors

 #### THANK YOU ...